lcdm-uiuc/cs199-fa17/MPs/MP4/README.md

 * [Programming Guide](http://spark.apache.org/docs/latest/programming-guide.html) -- This documentation by itself could be used to solve the entire MP.
 It is a great quick-start guide about Spark.

+### Spark Web Interface

+Similar to what we saw in the past weeks with the Hadoop Job web interface, Spark has a really useful web interface to view how jobs are executed.
+Accessing this web interface is similar to accessing the Hadoop interface.
+The destination for this web UI is `192-168-100-15.local:18081`.

+UNIX users can access this UI by appending `-L 8002:192-168-100-15.local:18081` to their ssh command, and then accessing `localhost:8002` in their local web browser.
+Windows users can use PuTTY in a similar fashion.

 ## The Dataset